-- 20.1 The driver must drive the car alone and unaided. - 20.2 Manoeuvres liable to hinder other drivers, such as more than one change of direction to defend a position, deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction, are not permitted. - 20.3 Drivers must use the track at all times.
+- 20.1 The driver must drive the car alone and unaided. - 20.2 Drivers must use the track at all times.
 For the avoidance of doubt the white lines defining the track edges are considered to be part of the track but the kerbs are not.